Monthly Archives: April 2009

 I’d like to draw your attention to this little tome, The Lifted Brow #4.
 It has all sorts of writing-y and music-y goodness going for it.
 Lyrics by Neil Gaiman on the CDs, stories by writers as amazing as Karen Russell and Rick Moody, among others.

 I have been fortunate enough to beta-read this and everything in it is useful and wise.
 On at least four occasions I found solutions to writerly problems I was suffering.
-Best of all, it’s written by a writer – a real writer who’s already experienced and overcome the issues and offers up
+Best of all, it’s written by a writer – a real writer who’s already experienced and overcome the issues and offers up sensible, workable solutions for creating

 “I know more about cemeteries than most people.
 My mother used to take me weekly to visit my father’s grave.
 My earliest memories are of stone angels and rusting fences.
 No real feelings beyond a vague sense of having missed out.
 I do remember my mother, her long dark hair draped around her shoulders like a mourning shawl.
 If my